EchterAlsFake/Porn_Fetch/README.md

 - Added additional stuff to the metadata function (Likes, Image URL, Tags)
 - Added border colours for input fields

+## 1.3

+- Added Threading Modes

+Single: Downloads will be executed within the main thread, and the GUI won't respond to your actions if the download isn't finished.

+Multiple: Download(s) will be executed with separate Threads (QThreads).
+This is mostly intended for single downloads.
+You can use that function also for multiple downloads, but that will ruin the progress bar, because it will jump between the different videos.

+Your decision ;)

 # Contributing

 You can contribute literally everything.
 Typo Errors, code optimization, features...
 Just make a Pull Request :) <br>